We waste our time waiting for the ideal path to appear. But it never does. Because we forget that paths are made by walking, not waiting.

 “I can’t take it anymore!” he groaned.
-“I’m just running in place!
+“I’m just running in place.
 I aim.
 I sprint.
-I leap.
-I fall.
-I get nowhere.
+And I fall every time.
+I’m getting nowhere!
 Nowhere!”

-His desperate eyes stared into mine, hoping… searching for an answer.
+His desperate eyes stared into mine, hoping and searching for an answer…

 He has dreamed of pursuing a career in software engineering since he was a kid.
 “Businesses worldwide will rely on my code someday,” he used to tell his computer programming teacher in high school.
 Now, as a junior enrolled in computer science at a reputable university, he finally has a clear shot at making his dream a reality.